 Jesus' inquiry completely stumped the hard-hearted Jewish religious leaders.
 How could the Lord exist before David yet also be one of his descendants?
 How could the Messiah be both the root of Jesse (Isaiah 11:10) or the root of David and their offspring (Revelation 5:5, 22:16)?

 The answer to Christ's riddle is both simple and profound!
 The prophetic use of number 32 reveals that He was God (the Lord David knew) who willingly decided to be born as a human through a human (Mary) who had a physical connection to King David.

 Genesis 10 and 11, as well as Deuteronomy 11 and 12, have exactly 32 verses.
 Genesis 5, 32, Exodus 8, Numbers 8 and other Bible chapters also have this many verses.

 In 32 A.D., a critical turning point was reached in the early New Testament church.
 It was a year where the first concerted efforts to eradicate Christianity's influence, through the persecution of average believers, took place.
 It was also a time when Jesus' command to spread the gospel far and wide (the great commission) was beginning to be fulfilled.

 Stephen, only two years after Jesus' death, is stoned by an angry mob of Jews (Acts 6 to 7).
 A young Saul (who would become Paul) then initiates a campaign of terror by barging into homes and arresting any Jew who professes Jesus is the Messiah (Acts 8:3, Galatians 1:13 - 14).
-The scattering of a large number of Jerusalem Christians in 32 due to persecution, however, also means the gospel is spread throughout Samaria and beyond.
+The scattering of Jerusalem Christians in 32 A.D. due to persecution, however, also allows the gospel is spread throughout Samaria and beyond.